 “It was a very senior role with a lot of pressure that turned into depressive episodes,” he recalls.

 Hope 103.2 is proudly supported by

 “I started getting symptoms like waking up at 4am with my mind racing, other times I’d end up curled up on the floor not wanting to get up.”

 He ended up taking more than a year out from ministry work to recover.

 Offering Hope to Others

-Now, years later, while Paul still deals with some anxiety, he also has tools under his belt to handle it – and a passion to help others who struggle in similar ways.
+Now, years later, although Paul still deals with some anxiety, he also has tools under his belt to handle it – and a passion to help others who struggle in similar ways.

 On Thursday, April 4 (2019) he’ll co-present a webinar titled, ‘How Should Christians Deal with Anxiety?’ along with Dr Carolyn Russell, a Brisbane-based counsellor and Christian GP.
-The webinar, hosted by The Gospel Coalition, will address anxiety from both a theological and a medical perspective.
+Hosted by The Gospel Coalition, the webinar will address anxiety from both a theological and a medical perspective.